Robert Bellarmine: New duties after 1589

 Until 1589, Bellarmine was occupied as professor of theology.
 After the murder in that year of Henry III of France, Pope Sixtus V sent Enrico Caetani as legate to Paris to negotiate with the Catholic League of France, and chose Bellarmine to accompany him as theologian.
 He was in the city during its siege by Henry of Navarre.

+Upon the death of Pope Sixtus V in 1590, the Count of Olivares wrote to Philip II of Spain, "Bellarmine ... would not do for a Pope, for he is mindful only of the interests of the Church and is unresponsive to the reasons of princes."

-The next pope, Clement VIII, said of him, "the Church of God had not his equal in learning".
+Pope Clement VIII, said of him, "the Church of God had not his equal in learning".
 Bellarmine was made rector of the Roman College in 1592, examiner of bishops in 1598, and cardinal in 1599.
 Immediately after his appointment as Cardinal, Pope Clement made him a Cardinal Inquisitor, in which capacity he served as one of the judges at the trial of Giordano Bruno, and concurred in the decision which condemned Bruno to be burned at the stake as a heretic.

-Upon the death of Pope Sixtus V in 1590, the Count of Olivares wrote to King Philip III of Spain, "Bellarmine ... would not do for a Pope, for he is mindful only of the interests of the Church and is unresponsive to the reasons of princes."
 In 1602 he was made archbishop of Capua.
-He had written against pluralism and non-residence of bishops within their dioceses.
+He had written against bishops failing to reside in their dioceses.
 As bishop he put into effect the reforming decrees of the Council of Trent.
 He received some votes in the 1605 conclaves which elected Pope Leo XI, Pope Paul V, and in 1621 when Pope Gregory XV was elected, but his being a Jesuit counted against him in the judgement of many of the cardinals.

 Thomas Hobbes saw Bellarmine in Rome at a service on All Saints Day (1 November) 1614 and, exempting him alone from a general castigation of cardinals, described him as "a little lean old man" who lived "more retired".